AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 vulnerability of database applications to code injection attacks, and the presence of insecurely written code, not considering security, can expose organizations to various types of attacks.
-Particularly, applications that take user input, execute code in the background, and interact with databases facilitate web attacks.
+Particularly, applications that take user input, execute code in the background and interact with databases facilitate web attacks.
 The diversity in configurations and services, along with the variety of user permissions, enriches the attack vector of web applications.
 Components in the